forcedotcom/phoenix/README.md

 ![logo](http://forcedotcom.github.com/phoenix/images/logo.jpg)

 Phoenix is a SQL skin over HBase, delivered as a client-embedded JDBC driver, powering the HBase use cases at Salesforce.com.
 Phoenix targets low-latency queries (milliseconds), as opposed to batch operation via map/reduce.
-To see what's supported, go to our [language reference guide](http://forcedotcom.github.com/phoenix/), read more on our [wiki](https://github.com/forcedotcom/phoenix/wiki), and download it [here](https://github.com/forcedotcom/phoenix/wiki/Download).
+To see what's supported, go to our [language reference guide](http://forcedotcom.github.com/phoenix/), read more on our [wiki](https://github.com/forcedotcom/phoenix/wiki), take a look at our [FAQs](https://github.com/forcedotcom/phoenix/wiki/F.A.Q.), and download it [here](https://github.com/forcedotcom/phoenix/wiki/Download).
 ## Mission
 Become the standard means of accessing HBase data through a well-defined, industry standard API.